 Day 12 – Grand Canyon to Lake Havasu City

 Today you leave the Grand Canyon and on to ‘Arizona’s Playground’ – Lake Havasu City – the off-roading, ultralight-flying, speed boating, rock climbing capitol of the Southwest!

 The lake, being the largest man-made lake in North America, sits along the Colorado river where you can also visit the London Bridge which was transported out to Lake Havasu from London in 1968 after being bought at auction by the founder of Lake Havasu City.

 Sadly you’re almost at the end of your awesome California road trip, but don’t worry – there’s a few different endings that you can choose from!

-Perhaps you’ll head towards Los Angeles to do some last-minute shopping, visit Knotts Berry Farm, Disneyland, Universal Studios or maybe just relax and soak up the last few rays in the California sunshine.
+Perhaps you’ll head towards Los Angeles to do some last-minute shopping, visit Knotts Berry Farm, Disney World, Universal Studios or maybe just relax and soak up the last few rays in the California sunshine.

 Relax on one of the fabulous beaches, hop on a tour bus and see the whole city, visit Old Town, Balboa Park, Seaport Village or the Gaslamp Quarter. the San Diego Zoo is a must-see in Southern California.
 Spend the day monkeying around as you visit amazing habitats for animals such as gorillas, tigers, sun bears, flamingos, mandrills, polar bears, birds of paradise, giant tortoises, leopards and more.